 Tutees are expected to use each session to learn the problem solving process and how to reach answers on their own.
 To do well in your courses, you will also need to attend lecture, utilize office hours, and do your own studying outside of tutoring.

-The SMART Center is located in Library Study Room 2.
+The SMART Center is located in the ICE Box in the Library.